lsjxavier/CS3245-HW4/README.txt

     2. Split the iterator into blocks
     3. For each block:
         - Split block into x slices, where x is the number of worker processes
-        - Each worker condenses the documents in their own slice
+        - Each worker condenses the documents within their own slice
         - Once all workers are done, they consolidate their condensed document mappings and pass to the writers to create:
             - Postings file with Variable-byte (VB) encoding
             - Dictionary file with pointers on where to read from the postings
             - Lengths file containing the collection size and document lengths
-    4. When all blocks are written, merge all the blocks by term
+    4. When all blocks are written, merge all the blocks by terms

 The details:
 -   The same process as HW3 is used, where each document is condensed into a dict structure with terms, their frequencies (tf) as well as an array of their positions.
-This is used as the base to derived 3 structures:
+This is used as the base to derived the 3 structures needed:
       - Posting file: doc_id, term_frequency, [positional indices]
       - Dictionary file: term, posting seek pointer, no. of bytes to read, document_frequency
       - Lengths file: doc_id, document_length (and collection size included
         in the header)

--   Due to the large collection size of over 17k documents, SPIMI is also introduced during indexing in the same style as HW2, where a term - block_id mapping is created while writing the blocks, then terms are merged across blocks that the term appears in.

--   Multiprocessing was also implemented in the processing stage which decreased indexing time, but at the cost of higher memory consumption.
-Smaller block sizes were therefore used.
+-   Due to the large collection size of over 17,000 documents, SPIMI is also introduced during indexing in the same style as HW2, where a term - block_id mapping is maintained while writing the blocks, then terms are merged across blocks that the term appears in.
+Multiprocessing was also implemented within each block during document processing, which decreased indexing time, but at the cost of slightly higher memory consumption.
+Smaller block sizes were therefore used (maximum 256 documents per block).

 -   Variable-byte encoding was chosen to compress the postings list as it is not as expensive to decode as gamma encoding, although the resultant file size would be slightly larger.
-In addition, it was performed during writing of individual blocks, so that the merging stage is just a simple appending of byte strings, and is less memory exhaustive.
+In addition, it was performed during writing of individual blocks rather than at the merging stage, so that the merging stage is just a simple appending of byte strings, and is less memory exhaustive than reading in the uncompressed postings for each term into memory.

-    Only the postings list was compressed as its original size was around 700 MB, which was reduced to around 300 MB after VB encoding.
-No compression on the dictionary and lengths files were performed as they were only around 3 MB and 0.4 MB large respectively.

 SEARCHING: